Adobee/ACS/README.md

 [The ACS correct patches](https://github.com/Adobee/ACS/blob/master/patch/ACS/Lang7/src/main/java/org/apache/commons/lang3/math/NumberUtils.java)

->Analysis:The developer patch uses the trim() method, however the comment “This method does not trim the input string, i.e., strings with leading or trailing spaces will generate NumberFormatExceptions.” shows that the leading and trailing spaces have been checked, and there is no need to use the trim() method.
-So the ACS generated patch is identical to the developer patch.
+>Analysis:The developer patch uses the trim() method, while ACS patch does not.
+However, there is an additional check(line 552) to ensure that the string does not have space, so calling trim() is not necessary.

 ####17.Lang24
 [The developer patches](https://github.com/Adobee/ACS/blob/master/patch/Developer/Lang24/src/main/java/org/apache/commons/lang3/math/NumberUtils.java)